Brijesh20126025/srijan-wolfram-api-wrapper/README.md

 node dist\bin\www.js

-once you run the above command in terminal you will see a message on a console ---- Listening on port 9215 ----
+once you run the above command in terminal you will see a message on a console ---- Listening on port 9215 ---- first go to this url and create a user after sucess you will get a token for future request. http://localhost:9215/signup

-Go to the postman and type http://localhost:9215/

-you will get a message in response saying first you need to sign up once you vistit the url --

-http://localhost:9215/signup

 you will have to give the userName & passoword then you will receive a token you need this token